NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Set up trust anchor
 -------------------

-To enable `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which we strongly recommend, we need to create a trust anchor.
+To enable `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which we strongly recommend, we need to create a trust anchor as it ensures the integrity of the responses to your queries.

 To help, we can use the :command:`unbound-anchor` command. :command:`unbound-anchor` performs the setup by creating a root key.
 The default location that :command:`unbound-anchor` creates this in the default directory ``/usr/local/etc/unbound/``.
 Note that using a package manager to install Unbound, on some distrubutions, creates the root key during installation.
 On Ubuntu 20.04.1 LTS for example, this location is ``/var/lib/unbound/root.key``.
 If you create the root key yourself (by using the :command:`unbound-anchor` command), then the location should be changed in the config to the default location.